FrenziedWarrior/onedotcom-interview-tasks-backend-developer/README.md

 - Go is good for CPU intensive tasks, but NodeJS is preferred for IO intensive tasks.

+- For the NodeJS case, as requests are processed and events are triggered, messages are queued along with their callback functions.
+The queue is polled for the next message, and when a message is seen, callback for that message is executed.
+There are issues when there is high traffic, and the API is contacting other 3rd-party APIs, there might be timeouts, and events/messages/callbacks are placed on overloaded queue, and the callbacks are processed one by one.
+The single-threaded model has its disadvantages, which is why NodeJS has introduced worker threads recently to tackle some of these issues.

 - Go required explicit error checking which can lead to carefully-designed, flawless apps, but NodeJS uses the more traditional throw-and-catch model for error handling.

 - Go's strength lies in in-built & streamlined concurrency, also the optimized garbage collection and memory management.
 NodeJS has a non-blocking asynchronous system which makes it seem like multi-threaded but it is not actually that.